psr7-sessions/storageless/docs/limitations.md

-## StorageLessSession Limitations
+## PSR7Session Limitations

-StorageLessSession has a few limitations derived from its design.
+PSR7Session has a few limitations derived from its design.

 #### Cannot store private information in the session

-StorageLessSession stores session data in cookies in an unencrypted JWT token.
+PSR7Session stores session data in cookies in an unencrypted JWT token.
 The fact that the token is unencrypted means that all the information in the session is also available in read-only mode to the user agent.